gardener/diki/docs/development/getting-started.md

 ## Running diki Locally

-This document will walk you through running Diki against a local shoot cluster for development purposes.
+This part will walk you through the process of running Diki against a local shoot cluster for development purposes.
 This guide uses the Gardener's local development setup.
 If you encounter difficulties, please open an issue so that we can make this process easier.

 ### Prerequisites